Choosing a Therapist in Perth

 As with counselling, the psychotherapeutic profession is not regulated by law and anyone may call themselves a psychotherapist.
 The recommendations given for choosing a counsellor also apply to choosing a psychotherapist.

-In order to practice as a psychologist a minimum of a four year university degree is required, followed by two years of supervision by a qualified and experienced psychologist to obtain full registration with the Psychology Board of Australia.
+In order to practice as a psychologist in Perth and Australia, a minimum of a four year university degree is required, followed by two years of supervision by a qualified and experienced psychologist to obtain full registration with the Psychology Board of Australia.
 Registration with the Psychologists Board is a legal requirement.
 Psychologists may also complete a further two years training at Masters level for specialisation in areas such as Clinical, Counselling, Forensic, Educational and Developmental, Community, Organisational, Health, and Sports psychology.

 Psychologists have a rigorous background in the scientific study of human behaviour and their training reflects a strong emphasis on validity of measures and reliable evidence of effective interventions.
 A degree in psychology has a strong experimental and research basis with a focus on statistical analysis, assessment and reporting, psychopathology and systems of counselling and psychotherapy.
 Cognitive behaviour therapy is a preferred, evidence-based, psychological treatment method of the profession.
 Psychologists are trained in the treatment of a range of problem areas including anxiety, depression, panic and phobias, self esteem, eating and weight control problems, relationship difficulties, and work and career related issues.
 Some psychologists undertake additional training in counselling and psychotherapy.
-Further information about psychologists may be found at www.psychology.org.au.
+Further information about psychologists may be found at /Australian Association of Psychologists Inc

 A psychiatrist is a qualified medical doctor who has studied six years of general medicine and then has not less than five years of training in psychiatric practice.
 Training for accreditation as a psychiatrist includes working under supervision in hospitals, community clinics and mental health services.
 During this time, trainee psychiatrists are supervised by experienced, qualified psychiatrists and are required to undergo a series of examinations to test competence.
 Upon completion of supervised training and examination, trainee psychiatrists can be elected as fellows of the Royal Australian College of Psychiatrists.